-"This is a sanctuary," said Ben Ntale, a Ugandan tour guide who has been bringing visitors to the Murchison Falls National Park for two decades.
+"This is a sanctuary," said Ben Mtale, a Ugandan tour guide who has been bringing visitors to the Murchison Falls National Park for two decades.
 "But they are intent or destroying one of our greatest heritages."

-An oil task is now underway in Uganda, a weekant, landloked country in East Africa both and the set of the set companies, arguing that the revenues will find schools, ronds and other development.
-Drilling has already begun on the shores of Lake Atheri, and in the pristine habitat of Murchison Falls National Park, workers are clearing areas to lay pads for oil wells.
-Lam landloked Uganda, through forests and game reserves in Tanzania, to a port on the
+An oil rush is now underway in Uganda, a verdant, landlocked country in East Africa which has signed onto a multibillion-dellar joint venture with French and Chinese oil.
+Drilling has already begun on the shores of Lake Albert, and in the pristine habitat of Murchison Falls National Park, workers are clearing areas to lay pads for oil weells.
+Land is being acquired and cleared to build a pipeline to carry the oil from the lush west of Indian Ocean coast.